sohn21c/cp_simulator/README.md

 #### _[James Sohn(Click to see the portfolio)](https://sohn21c.github.io)_

 ## Objective
-The purpose of the software shared in the repo is to process measurements of the human motion collected by the group of wireless IMU sensors(acceleration and angular velocity) and reproduce such motiones represented by the numerical data points as 3-D simulation of humanoid model in Rviz, on ROS platform
+&nbsp;&nbsp;&nbsp;&nbsp;The purpose of the software shared in the repo is to process measurements of the human motion collected by the group of wireless IMU sensors(acceleration and angular velocity) and reproduce such motiones represented by the numerical data points as 3-D simulation of humanoid model in Rviz, on ROS platform

 ## Contents
 1. [Introduction](#introduction)